How to not make a fool of yourself with statistics

 Rob Barry helps lead The Wall Street Journal's investigative data team.
 Recently, he has reported on topics including nation-state hacking and influence operations, the Trump administration, narcotics trafficking and terrorist financing. @rob_barry

 Holly Hacker is an investigative reporter at The Dallas Morning News.
-She worked in the IRE/NICAR Data Library while earning her master's degree at the Missouri School of Journalism.
-She was part of the team that won the 2007 Philip Meyer Award for exposing cheating on standardized tests in Texas. @hollyhacker
+Before that, she covered education at The News, St. Louis Post-Dispatch and Ventura County (CA) Star.
+She's a past winner of the Philip Meyer Award for stories that exposed cheating on standardized tests in Texas. @hollyhacker

 Jaxk Reeves received his BS in Mathematics from MIT in 1977 and his PhD in Statistics from UC Berkeley in 1982.
 He has spent his entire professional career as a faculty member in the Statistics Department at the University of Georgia.
 Jaxk has been associated with the Statistical Consulting Center at UGA since its inception in 1990, and has been its Director for the past 9 years.
 Some of the projects the Center works on, such as detecting cheating on standardized tests, involves work with the media.

 No tipsheets have yet been uploaded for this event.